coolcourd/migbin/readme.md

 * mailsync example.com # syncs mail for example.com
 #### mainurlit
 sets the tempurl back to the main url based on the .mainurl file located in the cwd
-#### newdbimport
-creates and imports an sql file.
-Outputs the new credentials.
-example:
-* newdbimport file.sql
 #### phpver
 gives you a list of ea-php versions installed on the server and lets you pick one
 #### matchdbimport